 To help, we've run-tested some of the best trail running shoes on the market.
 We've put all of them to the test on different trail conditions, in multiple weather conditions, and run at least 50 miles in all of the shoes listed below.

 The main drawback with this shoe is the outsole, which some runners find just isn’t grippy enough on wet and muddy terrain.
-If you’re running on lighter trails, you should be fine in the Pegasus Trail 3, but if you’re off on a more technical adventure, you might be disappointed.
+If you’re running on lighter trails, you should be fine in the Pegasus Trail 4, but if you’re off on a more technical adventure, you might be disappointed.
+It's also one of the best-looking trail shoes we've ever tested.

 Read more about the best Nike running shoes.